 There's more...

 In step 11, you set a value to the $FormatEnumerationLimit automatic variable.
-This variable controls how many repeating groups formatted by the Format-* cmdlets.
+This variable controls how many repeating groups the Format-* cmdlets display.
 By default, PowerShell initializes this variable with a value of 4.
-Using this default, in step 11, you would use at most 4 members of each of the VM groups with PowerShell displaying "…" to indicate you have more than 4 members.
+Using this default, in step 11, you would see at most 4 members of each of the VM groups with PowerShell displaying "…" to indicate you have more than 4 members.
 With this step, PowerShell can display up to 99 VM members for each VM group.

 Configuring VM hardware